Run a single Ubuntu task with Claude

 Future Work

-Speed: The current bottleneck is environment setup time, not agent execution.
-On Daytona Windows, pip-installing evaluation packages takes ~4 minutes per sandbox.
-Pre-baked snapshots would eliminate this entirely.
-On QEMU, Windows VMs take ~60 seconds to boot vs ~20 seconds for Ubuntu.
-UEFI firmware initialization is the culprit.
+Speed: The bottleneck is environment setup, not agent execution.
+Daytona Windows takes ~4 min per sandbox for pip installs (pre-baked snapshots would fix this).
+QEMU Windows VMs take ~60s to boot vs ~20s for Ubuntu due to UEFI firmware.